List of Drawn Together characters: Spanky Ham

-According to the show's creators, Spanky Ham is a parody of crass Internet flash animation cartoons.
-Most of his humor revolves around his crudeness.
-Among reality show archetypes, he represents the boorish party animal.
+An anthropomorphic pig who wears a red shirt and brown pants.
+According to the series' creators, Spanky Ham is a parody of Porky Pig and other crass Internet flash animation cartoons.
+Among reality show archetypes, most of his humor revolves around his crudeness and he represents the boorish party animal.
 The creators also modeled Spanky's personality on David "Puck" Rainey from The Real World: San Francisco.
-During the first few episodes of the series, Spanky was the villain of the show, committing such horrible deeds as making a slave out of Ling-Ling in "Gay Bash", and forcing Wooldoor to trick Clara into singing in "Requiem for a Reality Show" so he could kill and eat all the woodland creatures that inexplicably appeared whenever she did so.
+During the first few episodes of the series, Spanky served as its antagonist, committing such horrible deeds as making a slave out of Ling-Ling in "Gay Bash", and forcing Wooldoor to trick Clara into singing in "Requiem for a Reality Show" so he could kill and eat all the woodland creatures that inexplicably appeared whenever she did so.
 However, toward the end of the first season, Ham bonded with Clara in "Dirty Pranking No. 2" and became more sympathetic; although Spanky kept bullying Wooldoor and making fun of Xandir, his behavior in this regard was more mischievous than malicious.
-Spanky has gone through character arcs with most of the main cast in order to show his more sympathetic side, such as helping Ling-Ling to drive, marrying Xandir for his insurance, and being Foxxy's representative in the Spelling Bee circuit.
+Spanky has gone through character arcs with most of the main cast in order to show his more sympathetic side, such as helping Ling-Ling to drive, marrying Xandir for his insurance and being Foxxy's representative in the Spelling Bee circuit.